 Chromecast requires a strong Wi-Fi connection.
 Google has an $15 Ethernet adapter for Chromecast which might be worth considering if you have a weak Wi-Fi signal.
 The adapter looks like the Chromecast power cord, but the plug end has a small Ethernet port to connect an Ethernet cable.

 Just make sure that the Ethernet cable is connected to your modem as well, and then plug the USB end of the adapter into the Chromecast, and attach the Chromecast to the HDMI port on your TV.

 Switch up those Chromecast photos

-You can now use your own photos - or you can choose from Google's selection images - to switch up your Chromecast background.
-In the Google Home app, go to the Devices tab, then select the Chromecast you want to customize, and tap the hamburger menu in the corner.
+You can use your own photos - or you can choose from Google's selection images - to switch up your Chromecast background.
+In the Google Home app, select the Chromecast you want to customise, and tap the settings menu in the top right corner.
 From there, select Backdrop Settings.
 You can pick a photo from Google Photos, Facebook albums, or Flickr, or opt to display news, satellite images, etc.